-Cutty Sark, the Royal Observatory, National Maritime Museum and Queen's House are re-opening following the coronavirus lockdown.
+Cutty Sark, the Royal Observatory, National Maritime Museum and Queen's House are now open following the coronavirus lockdown.

 We can't wait to welcome you back to one of London's most historic areas, and we've been working hard to make sure our sites are ready.